HigherOrderCO/Kind/SYNTAX.md

 A function application is written using the conventional mathematical syntax, `f(x)`.
 There can be no spaces between the function and the parenthesis, thus, `f (x)` is not allowed.
-If you want to apply an bigger expression to an argument, you can wrap `()` around it.
+If you want to apply a bigger expression to an argument, you can wrap `()` around it.
 For example: `((x) body)(argm)` would apply the `(x) body` function to `argm`.